13 Quick & Easy Snacks Ideas for Kids

 Get our recipe for Grilled Fruit Kebabs.

-Nuts provide a great energy boost because of their healthy fat and protein content, so it is no wonder that they make an excellent healthy snack for any kid coming home after school or daycare.
+Nuts provide a great energy boost because of their healthy fat and protein content, so it is no wonder that they're some of the best snack ideas for kids coming home after school or daycare.
 Whether you have an adventurous eater at home who might like five-spice peanuts, to the general favorite blend of cocoa pecans, you can't go wrong with nuts!
 As long as no one has an allergy, these snacks curb hunger for hours.

 Get our recipe for Spice-Roasted Nuts.